dashpay/docs/wallets/dashcore/interface.rst

 four menus available:

 File
-  The File menu is used to manage your wallet, messages and addresses.
+  The File menu is used to manage your wallet and messages.
 Settings
   The Settings menu provides access to wallet encryption options and general software settings.
-Tools
+Window
-  The Tools menu provides information on the network, allows you modify masternode configuration files and other advanced functions.
+  The Window menu provides access to your wallet addresses, information on the network and other advanced functions.
 Help
   The Help menu links to documentation, guides and legal statements relating to Dash Core.